Prarthana-Poojara/Google-stock-price-prediction-using-LSTM-/README.md

 # Google-stock-price-prediction-using-LSTM-
-Predicting google's stock prices using stacked LSTM technique .
+Gathered Google's stock data from Tiingo's website using their API.
+Predicting google's stock prices using stacked LSTM technique.Have also written a detailed blog about it.
+Check it out!